Stamp out disease! What do you need to know?

 Effective disease management should be integrated within the management of the whole farm, focusing on the host, the potential pathogen, and the environment.
 The implementation of basic disease management strategies, even where a significant disease problem is not evident, will reduce the risk of future outbreaks.

-To determine what diseases are present and where they occur, conduct early and late season disease surveys and record findings to allow comparison over time.
-Farm staff should be trained to look for and report unusual symptoms.
+It is important be informed about what diseases are present and where they occur on your farm to implement management strategies which can assist with minimising the severity and spread of diseases.
+Growers and agronomists can conduct their own early and late season disease surveys to monitor and record findings allowing comparison over time.
+Farm staff should be trained to look for and report unusual symptoms in the crop.
+Contact your state department cotton pathologist for assistance in identifying suspected diseases and to confirm pathogen strain.

 Come Clean Go Clean:

+Prevention is better than cure.
 Preventing a pathogen from entering your farm is far easier than managing a disease.
-Managing machinery movements within the farm and implementing a strategy for ensuring clean movement of machinery onto and around the farm will minimise the risk of moving disease onto or off your from, or from one field to another.
+Managing machinery and vehicle movements within the farm and implementing a strategy for ensuring clean movement of machinery and vehicles onto and around the farm will minimise the risk of moving disease from field to field, farm to farm, and region to region.
+Ensure that you communicate your Come Clean Go Clean requirements to all staff, contractors and visitors before they reach the farm.
 It also pays to minimise spillage and loss when transporting modules, hulls, cotton seed or gin trash.
 More information on Come Clean Go Clean can be found on the biosecurity page of this site, and in the CottonInfo Come Clean Go Clean fact sheet.

 Control alternative hosts and volunteers:

-Implementing a host free period prevents build up of disease inoculums and carryover of disease from one season to the next.
-The pathogens that cause Verticillium wilt, Fusarium wilt, black root rot, Tobacco Streak virus and Alternaria leaf spot can also infect common weeds found in cotton growing areas.
+Implementing a host free period prevents the buildup of disease inoculums and carryover of disease from one season to the next.
+The pathogens that cause Verticillium wilt, Fusarium wilt, Black root rot, Tobacco Streak virus and Alternaria leaf spot can also infect common weeds found in cotton growing areas.
 A host free period is particularly important in the control of disease such as Cotton Bunchy Top that can only survive in living plants.
 Controlling alternative hosts, especially cotton volunteers and ratoons helps reduce the risk of disease outbreak.

-Use rotation crops that are not hosts for the pathogens requiring control.
+Successive crops of cotton can contribute to a rapid increase in disease incidence.
+A sound crop rotation strategy should be employed, using crops that are not hosts for the pathogens present.
 The Cotton Rotation Finder (listed under tools, below) can assist in understanding how rotation crops will impact disease load.

 Managing the host crop:

 A healthy crop is more able to express natural resistance to disease.
 Strong seedling vigour can also assist the plant to cope with pathogens.
 A balanced approach to crop nutrition, especially with nitrogen and potassium, will make plants less susceptible to disease.
 Both deficiencies and excesses can create favourable conditions for the development of diseases such as Verticillium wilt and Alternaria leaf spot.
-Excess nitrogen greatly increases the risk of boll rot.
+Excess nitrogen greatly increases the risk of boll rot, particularly in fully irrigated situations.

 A particular plant may be immune, resistant or susceptible to disease.
 The term ‘tolerant’ implies reasonable yield performance despite the presence of disease.
 Disease risk is greater in back to back fields increasing the importance of planting resistant varieties.
-F-rank and V-rank are used to describe the Fusarium and Verticillium disease resistance rankings.
+There are a number of varieties that have good resistance to Verticillium wilt or Fusarium wilt, with the levels of resistance indicated by higher V-rank or F-rank respectively.
+In addition to resistance, consider the seedling vigour of a variety particularly when watering up or planting early.

 Managing environmental conditions: